EthanPeters96/FlavorVault/README.md

 -   To be able to view the site on a range of devices.
 -   To make it easy for users to find and follow recipes.
+-   To allow users to add, view, edit and delete recipes.
 -   To allow people to contact FlavorVault to ask further questions or suggest cooking recommendations etc.

 #### First Time User Goals